Comm-Uni-Cator-SWE-2025/Java-Core-Communicator-SWE/README.md

 # Java-Core-Communicator-SWE
-# Edited this file for checking the commit in azure
+# Edited this file again for checking the commit in azure